commercetools/merchant-center-application-kit/packages/sdk/src/test-utils/README.md

 **Return values**

 The `createTestMiddleware` returns a Promise if the action matches one of the provided mocks.
-The Promise is resolved with the provided `reponse` or rejected with the provided `error`.
+The Promise is resolved with the provided `response` or rejected with the provided `error`.

 ### Examples